Posted by Bulk Nutrients in Health / Nutrition

 Green Fusion is created with superhero ingredient spirulina, which this 2010 study found to have anti-inflammatory properties and even anticancer, antiviral and antiallergic effects.
 Spirulina is the name for several types of algae that grow in fresh and saltwater and which is known as a superfood for its “vitamins, especially B12 and provitamin A, and minerals, especially iron.
 It’s also easily digested”.

 Green Fusion also contains B-vitamins and minerals and another super-algae, chlorella (for its key vitamins and trace elements).
 Healthline confirms Chlorella contains many nutrients, including vitamins, minerals, antioxidants and omega-3 fats.

-Research from 1999 by Lorrie Brilla, Ph.D., a sports performance researcher at Western Washington University, has shown who took a ZMA supplement over 12 weeks doubled their functional power gains and had 2.5 times improvement in muscle power.
+Research from 1999 by Lorrie Brilla, PhD, a sports performance researcher at Western Washington University, has shown who took a ZMA supplement over 12 weeks doubled their functional power gains and had a 2.5 times improvement in muscle power.

 Finally, magnesium is proven to help you sleep, as it supports the body and brain to relax.

-Finally, you may wish to consider adding a multivitamin and probiotic to your diet to support digestive health and immune function.
-Bulk Nutrients has created Proviotic, which contains one quarter of your daily requirements of Zinc, Iodine, Iron, Magnesium, Folate, Calcium and Potassium.
+Finally, you may wish to consider adding a multivitamin and probiotics to your diet to support digestive health and immune function.
+Bulk Nutrients has created Proviotic, which contains one-quarter of your daily requirements of Zinc, Iodine, Iron, Magnesium, Folate, Calcium and Potassium.
 You’ll also find Vitamins A, C, D and E as well as a full array of B Vitamins.